 - When the dome comes off, we water for the first time, not over the top.
 We are using the watering tray.
 We add 2 cups of water to a 1020 tray, a cup to a 1010 tray, and 1/2 cup to our Home Microgreens tray.
 Pour the water into the watering tray and gently lower the planting tray onto the water.
 The tray may float; that’s ok; it will settle as it uptakes water.

 - If the soil surface is dry – it shouldn’t be with the humidity dome, but if the soil is a light brown near the corners or edge, it’s ok to use the spray bottle and mist that area.

 - Let the lettuce grow under the lights.

 - Water when needed.
 Test the tray by lifting it with a finger.
-You will tell as the soil absorbs a lot of water and is quite heavy when moist.
-When it's light, it's time to water.
+You will tell as the soil absorbs much water and is quite heavy when moist.
+When it’s light, it’s time to water.

 Are Lettuce Microgreens a Thing?